DanielTakeshi/ros-simple-examples/README.md

 Examples:

+- `base`: Adjust Fetch's base.
-- `camera`: Processes the robot's camera images, mostly understood.
+- `camera`: Processes the HSR and Fetch camera images.
-- `gripper`: Open and close the (Fetch's) gripper, mostly understood.
+- `gripper`: Adjust Fetch's gripper.
-- `head`: Adjust Fetch's head, mostly understood.
+- `head`: Adjust Fetch's head.
-- `torso`: Adjust Fetch's torso, mostly understood.
+- `torso`: Adjust Fetch's torso.

 There are also topics for the robots listed in `topics`.
 However, these might be dependent on what kind of launch file we used for the simulator?